VinAIResearch/JointIDSF/README.md

     ./run_jointBERT_XLM-Rencoder.sh
     ./run_jointIDSF_XLM-Rencoder.sh
 ```
-Note that we initialize JointIDSF from JointBERT so in the run scripts, we also include the command to train a base JointBERT model.
+Note that as we initialize JointIDSF from JointBERT, so in the run scripts, we also include the command to train a base JointBERT model.
 Example usage:
 ```
 python3 main.py --task word-level \